SalahL-pgrm/Lunacy-15/README.md

 - 👋 Hi, I’m @SalahL
-- 👀 I’m interested in programming, game dev, music, and other stuff
+- 👀 I’m interested in
 - 🌱 I’m currently learning python and c#
-- 💞️ I’m looking to collaborate on literally anything
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me idk
+- 📫 How to reach me

 <!---
 Lunacy-15/Lunacy-15 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.